RSE-102/Lecture-Material/03_packaging/pypi_slides.md

 - [PyPI](https://pypi.org/) = **Python Package Index** is a repository of software developed in the Python community.
 - PyPI itself is developed on GitHub through another software called [Warehouse](https://github.com/pypa/warehouse).
-- PyPI has a informative [public dashboard](https://p.datadoghq.com/sb/7dc8b3250-85dcf667bd) to show its activity.
+- PyPI has an informative [public dashboard](https://p.datadoghq.com/sb/7dc8b3250-85dcf667bd) to show its activity.
 - A major advantage is the active maintenance of PyPI and the packages indexed in it.
 - Not to be confused with **PyPA** which is Python Packaging Authority, a working group which maintains projects in Python packaging.